epinio/docs/src/howtos/install_epinio_on_rancher_desktop.md

 ```
 Previous commands are for Bash, but can be easily adapted for Windows shell.

-If you do not want to use the default "magic" DNS please follow [DNS setup](dns_setup.md).
+If you don't want to use the default "magic" DNS, please follow [DNS setup](dns_setup.md).

 The Epinio installation is pretty much identical on Linux, MacOS and Windows:
 1. Start a terminal, use `cmd` or `powershell` on Windows (latest one is preferred) and your preferred one on Linux/MacOS.